proycon/foliadocserve/README.rst

 Here is an EDIT query that changes all nouns in the document to verbs::

- IN somegroup/mydoc EDIT pos WITH class "v" WHERE class = "n" AND annotator = "johndoe"
+ EDIT pos WITH class "v" WHERE class = "n" AND annotator = "johndoe"

 The query is fairly crude as it still lacks a *target expression*: A *target expression* determines what elements the actor is applied to, rather than to